Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Construction of components of supermultiplets as composite operators

 \subsection{$L=4$ long operators of type $\mathcal{L}^{\h}_{0,[0,0]}$}

 In the following we will generalize the construction above to operators of length four.
-The steps and the logic are exactly the same, but there are two important technical difficulties to address: \begin{itemize} \item[(i)] To construct the operators $\mathcal{O}$ and $\widetilde{\mathcal{O}}$ of $L=2$ in the free theory we use the fact that all the components three-point functions of $\langle \Phi \Phi \mathscr{O}\rangle$ are fixed in terms of the constant $C_{11\mathcal{O}}$.
+The steps and the logic are exactly the same, but there are two important technical difficulties to address: \begin{itemize} \item[(i)] To construct the operators $\mathcal{O}$ and $\widetilde{\mathcal{O}}$ of $L=2$ in the free theory we used the fact that all the component three-point functions of $\langle \Phi \Phi \mathscr{O}\rangle$ are fixed in terms of a unique constant $C_{11\mathcal{O}}$.
 The ones we used are given in \eqref{PhiPhiOL2pr} and \eqref{mu11Otildevsmu11O}.
 To construct the operators $\mathcal{O}$ and $\widetilde{\mathcal{O}}$ of $L=4$, we will use similar constraints for the components of the five-point function $\langle \Phi \Phi\Phi \Phi \mathscr{O}\rangle$.
 We will find that superconformal symmetry implies that all the components are fixed in terms of the correlator of the five superprimaries\footnote{ This is not surprising and is related to the fact the multiplet $\mathcal{D}_1$ is ultra-short.
-While we prove this fact below, at the moment we do not have a quick explanation for it along the line of the one presented for the correlator \eqref{D1D1D2LongfirstEquation}. } which are expressed in terms of three functions of two cross ratios.
-This will occupy Sections \ref{subsec:constraint5ptsuperpr}, \ref{subsec:constraint5ptsuperdesc} as well as an ancillary Mathematica file. \item[(ii)] Superconformal primaries of $L=2$ are non-degenerate.
+While we prove this fact below, at the moment we do not have a quick explanation for it along the line of the one presented for the correlator \eqref{D1D1D2LongfirstEquation}. },which can be expressed in terms of three functions of two cross ratios.
+The complete derivation of this fact will occupy Sections \ref{subsec:constraint5ptsuperpr}, \ref{subsec:constraint5ptsuperdesc}, as well as an ancillary $\mathtt{Mathematica}$ file included with the arXiv submission. \item[(ii)] Superconformal primaries of $L=2$ are non-degenerate.
 So the corresponding operators are uniquely fixed up to their normalization that we fixed arbitrarily.
-As discussed in Section \ref{sec:specStrong}, $L=4$ operators are degenerate.
-We will be interested in operators of type $\mathcal{L}^{\h}_{0,[0,0]}$, whose degeneracy is given in \eqref{NstrongL4000}.
-We will consider only the case in which $\h=\Delta$ is even which is the case of interest to address the mixing problem in \cite{LongBootstrap}. \end{itemize}
+On the other hand, as discussed in Section \ref{sec:specStrong}, $L=4$ operators are degenerate.
+We will be interested in operators of type $\mathcal{L}^{\h}_{0,[0,0]}$, whose degeneracy is given in \eqref{NstrongL4000}, and we will consider only the case in which $\h\equiv \Delta$ is even which is the case of interest to address the mixing problem in \cite{Ferrero:2023gnu}. \end{itemize}